emmahone/haproxy-state-machine/README.md

 ```
 HAProxy router sharding is a technique used to horizontally scale the routing capabilities of HAProxy.

-In a typical setup, a single HAProxy instance is responsible for routing traffic to backend servers.
+In a vanilla setup, a single HAProxy instance is responsible for routing traffic to backend servers.
 As the traffic grows, this can become a bottleneck and limit the overall throughput of the system.

 To overcome this limitation, HAProxy router sharding involves running multiple HAProxy instances in parallel and distributing the traffic between them.
 Each instance is responsible for routing traffic to a subset of backend servers, and together they provide a higher level of scalability and fault tolerance.

 The sharding is usually done based on some sort of consistent hashing algorithm, which ensures that requests from a particular client are always routed to the same HAProxy instance.
 This provides session affinity, which is important for stateful applications that require requests from the same client to be handled by the same backend server.
+You can learn more about router sharding in Openshift [here](https://docs.openshift.com/container-platform/4.13/networking/ingress-sharding.html).